 Reflecting on reform activities at national level and the complexity of national justice systems, proposals should contribute to improve the understanding of the functioning of the safeguards for judicial independence in each other's justice systems.
-This can be achieved with a multidisciplinary research approach (including research in SSH disciplines), complementing the data and analysis gathered through the annual EU Justice Scoreboard and annual Rule of Law Report.
+This can be achieved with a multidisciplinary research approach, complementing the data and analysis gathered through the annual EU Justice Scoreboard and annual Rule of Law Report.